French Flea Markets

-Europe doesn’t do Garage Sales, preferring neighborhood flea markets, known as ‘Car Boot Sales’ in the UK and Village Vide-Greniers in France.
+Europe doesn’t do Garage Sales, preferring neighborhood flea markets called Vide-Greniers (‘Car Boot Sales’ for you Brits).
 Vide-Grenier literally means “empty your attic”… and empty their attics they do!
 Each village usually does one or two a year, spring and fall, and each family fills a table with all manor of fascinating finds.
 One person’s trash is another’s treasure, so you can find everything from the most hilarious junk to the most interesting antiques.

-The prices at these bric-a-brac free-for-alls are a fraction of the weekly antique markets, and bargaining is the way to go… if you don’t speak French, start with a ‘bonjour’ and a smile, then just point and use a pocket calculator to make your offer!
+The prices at these bric-a-brac free-for-alls are a fraction of the weekly antique markets, and bargaining is the way to go… if you don’t speak French, start with a ‘bonjour madame/monsieur‘ and a smile, then just point and use the calculator on your smart phone to make your offer!

-Here is the current list of upcoming vide-greniers: Just look for ‘Vide Grenier’ or Frippery (mostly clothes); ‘Brocante’ means pricey professional antique dealers, which while interesting, is usually not cheap.
+Here is the current list of upcoming vide-greniers: Just look for ‘Vide Grenier’ or Frippery (mostly clothes); the word ‘Brocante’ means professional antique dealers, which while interesting, are usually not cheap.

 See Related Pages: